This is one in a series of stories; visit The Daily Meal Special Report: GMOs (Genetically Modified Organisms) for more.

 According to the FDA, GMOs are assessed based upon their toxicity and allergenic properties. “...
 Before they [crops] can be planted in the U.S.," according to Thomas Helscher, Executive Director, Commercial Acceptance, at Monsanto Company, "GM crops undergo detailed scientific review by at least two, and often three separate federal agencies, including: the U.S. Food and Drug Administration (FDA), the Environmental Protection Agency (EPA), and the U.S. Department of Agriculture (USDA).”

-However according to a recent report, 42 percent of U.S. crops are modified and 12 percent of overall world-wide crops yield from genetically modified seeds.
+However according to a recent report, 80 percent of all food in the U.S. contains GMOs, and 12 percent of overall world-wide crops yield from genetically modified seeds.
 You may not be able to purchase some of them outright, but remember that they are the base ingredients in many processed foods.
 We have compiled a list of the most often modified foods, based on information from the Non-GMO Project to help you make informed choices about what goes on your table.